 Vanquis credit cards vary on a few features such as the APR and starting credit limits, and Vanquis may use the details of your application and your credit history to determine which is most suitable for you.
 Here's how the Aquis compares:

 The minimum credit limit on an Aquis card is £250, which is higher than the £150 minimum limit on Vanquis's Classic card.
 Therefore the Aquis may be more desirable if you want a higher starting limit.

 The Aquis variable APR of 29.8% on purchases is around 10 percentage points lower than the Vanquis Classic Visa and just a touch higher than the Chrome Credit Card, which is Vanquis's lowest APR offering.

-If you get an Aquis card, it's advisable to pay down as much of your balance each month as possible to avoid significant interest charges.
-While the Aquis's interest rate of 29.8% is on par with other credit builder cards, it is still higher than average and interest charges can build up if you carry over a balance each month.
+Beyond that, the top tip for this card is to pay down as much of your balance each month as possible to avoid significant interest charges.
+While it's always advisable to pay as much of your outstanding amount as you can on any credit card, this is especially true of credit builder cards because they have higher than average interest rates.
+While the Aquis's interest rate of 29.8% is on par with other credit builder cards, it still means interest charges can build up if you carry over a balance each month.